 The most significant factor in this selection process, and the reason we had to choose participants at all, was the limited space.
-Staff at Space Telescope Science Institute have taken the lead in organizing the conference.
-The venue is the 180-seat Bahcall Auditorium, the largest conference space at STScI and available to the conference at no cost.
-The venue is well matched to the number of participants in IA1.
-However, we recognize now that interest in the community has grown significantly.
+The venue is the 180-seat Bahcall Auditorium, the largest conference space at STScl.
+The space is available to the conference at no cost, and STScl provides event support staff, further reducing costs.
+The auditorium is well matched to the number of participants in IA1.
+When it became clear that community interest is significantly larger than we had anticipated, it was, in effect, too late to change the venue given the anticipated budget.

-Unfortunately, alternative or supplementary venues are not available.
-Additional STScI conference rooms are in a secured area, and spaces at Johns Hopkins are inaccessible to those with physical disabilities and those who use mobility aids.
-We do not have sufficient logistical resources to support splitting the conference over two venues.
-Different venues were considered; however, booking fees and the lack of appropriate events infrastructure would have driven costs up and created a substantial financial barrier to participants.
+Additional (or supplementary) venues in the area are also not available.
+The STScl conference rooms are in a secured area, and spaces at Johns Hopkins are inaccessible to those with physical disabilities and those who use mobility aids.
+Additional venues within Baltimore were considered; however, booking fees and the lack of appropriate event infrastructure would have driven costs up and created a substantial financial barrier to participants.

 We also considered delaying the conference until the spring or summer.
-The intention behind scheduling it for October is to provide additional community momentum for addressing inclusivity in the Astro 2020 Decadal Survey.
+The intention behind scheduling the conference in October is to provide additional community momentum for addressing inclusivity in the Astro 2020 Decadal Survey.
 While a larger space that can accommodate everyone is absolutely necessary for further conversations, we did not want to reschedule at the expense of this once-per-decade opportunity.
 Instead, we hope that the incredible community enthusiasm for inclusion will support people who want to invest the time and energy to make IA3 happen as soon as possible.